 Here are the differences in file sizes for various versions of the same HDRI I sampled from Poly Haven:

 |1K||1.54 MB||5.65 MB|

 |20K||585.98 MB||1.91 GB|

 The World Properties tab in the Properties Panel is dedicated to settings for our world.
 Fittingly, the icon for the tab is an image of a globe.
-By default the world is set up with a single color.
+By default the world has a solid color.
 We will only be able to see the world background in Render Preview Mode.

 There is an option in the settings to “Use Nodes” which will need to be turned on to place an HDRI.
 Activate this and then go to the Shader Editor.
 If you don’t see the “Use Nodes” button then it’s already turned on.

 In the top left of the Shader Editor is a box which will display “Object.”
 Change this selection to “World.”
 Now whatever we do in the Shader Editor will be affecting the world instead of object materials.